Last Updated on October 10, 2023 by Matt Musico

 Ken Boyer: 255 Home Runs

-The separation between Musial, Pujols, and the rest of Cardinals hitters on the career home run leaderboard is large.
+The separation between Musial, Pujols, and the rest of the Cardinals hitters on the career home run leaderboard is large.
 That’s probably the understatement of the century, as nearly 200 home runs separate Pujols from Ken Boyer, who is sitting in third place.